Differentially Private Decentralized Optimization with Relay Communication: DP-RECAL

-On one hand, compared with \cite{Zhang2017}, we introduce $\sigma^2_{\tau_i(k)}$ rather than $\sigma^2_{k}$ to retard the decay of the noise variance, which is essential to reduce the overall privacy budget.
+On the one hand, compared with \cite{Zhang2017}, we introduce $\sigma^2_{\tau_i(k)}$ rather than $\sigma^2_{k}$ to retard the decay of the noise variance, which is essential to reduce the overall privacy budget.
 See Section \ref{Privacy Analysis} for a detailed analysis.
-On the other hand, compared with \cite{Huang2020}, we do not prefer to fix the privacy budget of each iteration under time-varying step sizes, as this would compromise the convergence rate of the algorithms.
+On the other hand, compared with \cite{Huang2020}, we do not prefer to fix the privacy budget of each iteration through decaying stepsizes, which inherently compromises the attainment of linear convergence.

-In summary, DP-RECAL is specifically designed to own less communication, better security and wider application.